Peer Networks are a safe place to gather information, support and tips and tricks from your peers.

 About Valued Lives Foundation Ltd

-We are a peer-led community organisation enabling vulnerable people to live valued lives in local communities.
+We are a peer-led community organisation enabling people to live valued lives in local communities.

 Valued Lives Foundation is a peer-led community support organisation operating as a social enterprise since 2013 in Western Australia.
 Valued Lives mission is to assist people to live valued lives in welcoming communities.